adaptiverecognition/ldap4j/README.md

 A renegotiation cannot be run parallel with any read nor write, as it will produce output, and may consume some input.

+The reception of renegotiation requests can be controlled by the creation time parameter `explicitTlsRenegotiation`.

+With implicit tls renegotiation a renegotiation request will trigger a handshake, but no further action is needed.
+Subsequent reads and writes will complete the handshake.

-After receiving a renegotiation request the read receiving it, and any subsequent read and write, will throw a `TlsHandshakeRestartNeededException`.
+With explicit tls renegotiation a renegotiation request will trigger a handshake, and the read that received it will throw a `TlsHandshakeRestartNeededException`.
-The renegotiation can be completed by calling one of the `LdapConnection.restartTlsHandshake()` methods.
+The handshake can be completed by calling one of the `LdapConnection.restartTlsHandshake()` methods.
+Until the handshake completes all reads and writes will throw `TlsHandshakeRestartNeededException`.

 As a consequence, anyone wishing to support TLS renegotiations must implement its own logic to correctly sequence reads, writes, renegotiations, and to retry reads after a renegotiation.